toroidal-code/cppspec/index.md

 profile: true
 ---

 C++Spec is a behavior-driven development library for C++ with an RSpec-inspired DSL.
 Designed with ease of use and rapid prototyping in mind, C++Spec offers an alternative to traditional testing libraries and frameworks.
-Some of the core concepts:
+Some things that make C++Spec different than other testing libraries:

 - A clean, readable syntax
 - As few macros as possibles